DestroyerDarkNess/SAMPInjector/README.md

 # SAMPInjector
 Injector For SAMP [San Andreas Multi-Player] | Plugin For [NetLoader](https://github.com/DestroyerDarkNess/NetLoader) .

-SAMP Injector is an Echo Plugin for NetLoader.
+SAMP Injector is a Made add-on for NetLoader.
 Especially for SAMP.
-Basically load the DLLs that you want.
+Basically load the DLLs you want.

 Cheat "Obstler Hack" Has Been Included As An Example.